Path-Goal Theory of Leadership: How Leaders Clear the Path to Performance

 1. Directive Leadership : Directive leaders provide clear instructions, define expectations, and establish structure.
 This style is particularly effective when:

-By reducing uncertainty, directive leadership helps employees focus their energy on execution rather than interpretation.
+By reducing uncertainty, directive leadership helps employees focus more on execution than interpretation.

 In modern workplaces, supportive leadership plays a critical role in reducing burnout and building trust.